Pócsa

 Pócsa (German: Bootsch) is a village and municipality (Hungarian: község) in Baranya county, Hungary.
 Residents are Magyars, with minority of Germans.

-Until the end of World War II, the majority of the Inhabitants was Danube Swabians, also called locally as Stifolder, because there Ancestors once came at the 17th century and 18th century from Fulda (district).
-Mostly of the former German Settlers was expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, about the Potsdam Agreement.
+Until the end of World War II, the inhabitants' majority was Danube Swabian, also called locally as Stifolder, because their ancestors arrived in the 17th and 18th centuries from Fulda (district).
+Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, as a result of the Potsdam Agreement.

 Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They got the houses of the former Danube Swabians Inhabitants.
+They got the houses of the former Danube Swabian inhabitants.

 Geography

 Pócsa is located in east central Baranya County, about 5 kilometers north of Villány, 7 kilometers from Bóly and 25 kilometers from Pécs.
 The municipality lies within the Southern Transdanubia Region of Hungary.
 It previously was part of the Mohács Subregion but during the creation of districts in 2013, it became part of Bóly District.